 The Finance Committee monitors the treasury management activities and strategies to ensure maximum returns are derived on Federation cash balances.
 Cash balances that are surplus to the Federation's day to day operational requirements are invested in low-risk investment vehicles such as Fixed Rate Deposits and other Money Market products.
 The amounts held as investment deposits are reviewed periodically taking into consideration factors such as counterparty risks, interest rates risk and liquidity risks.
-These are put in place to not only ensure the achievement of the investment objectives, but that the immediate financial needs and the future spending commitments of the Federation are protected.
+These are put in place not only to ensure the achievement of the investment objectives, but also to see that the immediate financial needs and the future spending commitments of the Federation are protected.